 Attendance Support Letter

 - If attendance drops below 93% and includes periods of unauthorised absence, an Attendance Support letter is sent.
-The school Learning Mentor will work closely with families to support improved attendance.
+The school Attendance Team will work closely with families to support improved attendance.

-- If following a period of support by the Learning Mentor, the level of attendance has improved, the support process will end.
+- If following a period of support by the Attendance Team, the level of attendance has improved, the support process will end.

 Attendance Concern Letter

 - If attendance has not improved, an Attendance Concern letter is sent.
-Parents/carers are invited to a meeting with the Headteacher and Learning Mentor to discuss the school's concerns.
+Parents/carers are invited to a meeting with the Headteacher and Attendance Team to discuss the school's concerns.

 - A monitoring period is implemented, allowing time for attendance to improve.
 If attendance does improve, the formal process comes to an end.